Exercise Is More Than Working Out

-Changing your mind-set about exercise can help you look forward to it.
+Changing your mindset about exercise can help you look forward to it.
+Here are four ideas to move more throughout your day.

 I have a confession to make.

 I have never had a gym membership, but I love to exercise.
-In fact, I find time almost every day to exercise.
+In fact, I exercise every day.
 Walking outdoors.
 Practicing yoga.
 High-intensity interval training.
 Occasional running.
+These are just some of the ways I move.

-Gym memberships are wonderful and there are plenty of fabulous gyms sprinkled throughout our communities, offering very well-rounded classes and programs.
-In fact, my husband has had a gym membership for several years.
+Gym memberships are wonderful and there are plenty of fabulous gyms sprinkled throughout our communities, offering well-rounded classes and programs.
 But with my current work and teaching schedule, and raising young children, exercising at home, walking outdoors and attending yoga classes at local studios just works best for me right now.
 This is a routine I can stick with.

 And every time I exercise—no matter what time of day—I feel a burst of energy and a lightness to my mood.